 But I didn’t know she had bladder cancer until the day before she died.

-Our last happy family camping trip with Bella was to Moab, Utah, two weeks before her death.
-She seemed overjoyed to spend time in the open, red-rock desert, and there were no signs of ill health.
+Our last happy family camping trip with Bella was to Moab, Utah, two weeks before her death from bladder cancer.
+She seemed overjoyed to spend time in the open, red-rock desert, and there were no signs of ill health or bladder cancer.
 If anything, she just seemed tired.
 We attributed this to the altitude change from sea-level Oklahoma, where we lived at the time.

 Me and my babies in Moab, Utah.
 Our last family trip with Bella.

 Once we got home, though, something strange started happening: Bella started spotting blood.
 She’d never been spayed, so I figured it was her heat cycle coming too soon.
 My gut told me otherwise—she’d just had a heat cycle two months prior.
 Most dogs only come into heat once every six months.
 Bella had followed that schedule her entire life.

 I thought her body was confused because she was getting older.
 In hindsight, I wish I had trusted my instinct and taken her to the vet right away.